D3REKZHANG/neovim/README.md

 ## Notes
 Favourite Plugins
-- `nvim-tree` is a super fast tree written in lua with nice aesthetics (also has sidebar offset feature which is huge for that traditional ide feel)
+- `neotree` is a tree written in lua with nice aesthetics (also has sidebar offset feature which is huge for that traditional ide feel)
 - `telescope` clean fuzzy finder for file navigation (think vscode ctrl-p)
-- `vim-airline` awesome status bar that's easily customizable and has lots of themes from `vim-airline-themes`
+- `lualine` awesome status bar that's easily customizable
 - `vim-smoothie` makes scrolling with `<ctrl-d> <ctrl-u>` usable
-- `coc.vim` Language server for autocompletion, go-to-definition, etc. Looking to switch to native Neovim LSP soon
+- `nvim-lspconfig` for language server protocol

 Notable Rebinds:
 - `<space>` as leader key makes custom keybinds so easy to hit. (i.e. `<space>w` for `:w`)